-At NCOA, we strengthen the nation’s 11,000 senior centers through best practices, professional development, advocacy, research, and national standards and accreditation.
+At NCOA, we strengthen the nation’s 11,000 senior centers through best practices, professional development, advocacy, research, and national standards of excellence.

 Here are seven ways you can promote healthy aging at your senior center during National Senior Center Month and anytime during the year.